 Central Coffee Research Institution

 CCRI, founded by Dr. L.C.
 COLEMAN during the British Raj, has a very well done museum run by the Coffee Board of India.
-Through pictures, samples and videos, the insituties tries to educate the visitors on the details of coffee plantation in the Chikmagalur area.
+Through pictures, samples and videos, the institutes tries to educate the visitors on the details of coffee plantation in the Chikmagalur area.
 You will also learn about the different types of coffee and the process of making coffee right from plantation to brewing the beans.
 The museum also includes nice touch screens for interactive presentation.

 Timing: 9AM to 5PM – Mon-Fri